stateset/stateset-node/README.md

 2. **Obtain an API key from the Stateset Cloud Platform Dashboard.**
 3. **Navigate to the `samples` folder and run `npm install`.**
 4. **Set your API key as an environment variable: `export STATESET_API_KEY=YOUR_API_KEY`.**
+   You can also override the API base URL with `export STATESET_BASE_URL=https://your-endpoint`.
 5. **Open the sample file you're interested in, e.g., `returns_list.js`.**
 6. **Run the sample file: `node returns_list.js`.**